unioslo/zabbix-cli/docs/plugins/external-plugins.md

 Assuming you have written a plugin module as outlined on the [local plugins](./local-plugins.md) page, you can package it as a Python package that defines an entry point for Zabbix-CLI to discover.

-An example plugin can be found here: <https://github.com/pederhan/zabbix-cli-plugin-entrypoint>
+A complete example of an external plugin can be found here: <https://github.com/pederhan/zabbix-cli-plugin-entrypoint>

 ### Directory structure